MJoergen/nexys4ddr/offloader/Episodes/ep01_-_Hello_World/README.md

 # CPU offloader
 # Episode 1 : "Hello World"

 Welcome to this first episode of "CPU offloader", where we draw a checker board pattern on the VGA output.
+The purpose is to ensure the tools and the board works.

 ## Files written in this episode:
 * top.vhd  : Main source file
-* top.xdc  : Pin locations (specific for each FPGA board)
+* top.xdc  : Pin locations (specific for the Nexys4DDR board)
 * top.tcl  : List of commands for Vivado
 * Makefile : Overall project makefile

 The above files constitute the bare necessities for a FPGA project.
 As this project grows we will add more source files.
 However, the top.vhd will remain the "top level"